hessman/pokenode/README.md

 * Use `pokenode -l` to list all needed information.

-* Use `pokenode -l bulbasaur` to show the pokedex entry for a captured pokemon.

 You can safely delete a .pok, it will delete its entry in the database.